Transcript #388: Don't delete all the repos

 09:02 I am really happy to hear the non-compete stuff getting shot down.

-09:06 I know it's not the same as NDA, but it's in the same category.
+09:06 I know it's not the same as NDA, but it's in the same category, I feel like.

-09:12 No, no, no, not for, but you know, when you get hired, there's traditionally been a lot of non-competes and I think it's, it was getting kind of out of control, like bakery workers or something silly like that.
+09:12 No, no, no, not for, but, you know, when you get hired, there's traditionally been a lot of non-competes.

-09:30 But I believe that I got federally shot down or is it just California?
+09:30 But I believe that that got federally shot down or is it just California?

 09:41 Yeah.

-09:42 It reminds me a little bit of the guy who, who, took down all the JavaScript folks with the NPM pad left pad.
+09:42 Reminds me a little bit of the guy who took down all the JavaScript folks with the NPM left pad.

 09:50 Yeah.